-TRIP adheres to OFM's privacy program, as well as a set of more specific privacy principles.
+Housed within OFM, the TRIP follows OFM's privacy program, as well as has a set of more specific privacy principles to follow.
 OFM's privacy program moves the idea of privacy into a culture of privacy by identifying our compliance obligations associated with data, combining those compliance obligations with best practices, and then aligning OFM policy and internal controls to reflect a high level of data stewardship in the protection of confidential information.
 A privacy program gives us a framework for managing privacy-related issues consistently by creating policies and procedures at a functional level, hence, reducing risk and building trust.

 OFM's privacy program is built with a broad base of support throughout OFM's division to work on development and implementation of the privacy program.
 OFM Forecasting and Research currently has three privacy champions.
-Privacy Champions help facilitate awareness of privacy principles and their application to collecting, handling and disseminating OFM's confidential information.
-They also assist in the creation, review, monitoring and implementation of OFM's Privacy Program.
-This includes carrying out OFM's policies and procedures related to the privacy and security of confidential information.